coilhq/mucoa/README.md

 | Hub         | The Mojaloop operator.                                                              |
 | Transfer    | A debit/credit from one account to another account.                                 |
 | DFSP        | Digital Financial Service Provider.                                                 |
+> TODO @jason, rest of definitions still to be added.

 ## PARTICIPANT JOINS THE HUB
-A new participant joins the scheme and the necessary accounts and configurations are provisioned in the system.
+A new participant joins the scheme and the necessary participant and configuration data is provisioned in the system.
 At this time the participant has no liquidity _(a current position of zero and a net debit cap of zero)_.
+> TODO @jason, remember FICA.
+> TODO @jason, ensure we only use Scheme and not Hub/Scheme
+> TODO @jason, make all the headings Title Case (h1...h4).

 ### Entities
 * Hub - (Hub operator)